 One single bear feeding in a salmon stream drag approximately 700 partially consumed salmon carcasses to the forest – the remains of which go as far as 200 meters inland from stream banks.
 These carcasses are left in valley bottoms where trees are the largest.
 Coincidence?
 No. These carcasses feed the trees.
 Along with the scat from bears and other scavengers.
 Large tree growth rings directly correspond with large salmon runs.
 These large trees lining streams provide shelter and rich habitat for fish, bears, and many other forms of life.

-Drawing is shipped mounted flat in between 1/4 inch cardboard shipping stock and sealed in a sealed tear proof shipping envelope!
+Drawing is shipped mounted flat in between 1/4 inch Heavy duty cardboard shipping stock and sealed in a tear proof shipping envelope!